-Overview of Statement of Cash Flows
+Introduction to Statement of Cash Flows

 Examples of Statement of Cash Flows

-Below is the extract of Cash Flow Statement of Apple Inc showing cash flow from operating activities:
+Below is the extract of the Cash Flow Statement of Apple Inc showing cash flow from operating activities:

 The above statement is prepared as per the indirect method.
-In the Indirect method, cash flow from operating activities is derived from the net income by adjusting non-cash expenses, and other current assets and current liabilities components.
+In the Indirect method, cash flow from operating activities is derived from the net income by adjusting non-cash expenses and other current assets and current liabilities components.